ChristianBarreto/ilia-frontend-challenge/README.md

 ## 2. Install dependencies

 `$ yarn install`
+(make sure you are use yarn, see item 5.d.)

 ## 3. How to run this project
 This project runs on local environment.
 For that you can use the following script: